barberd/cocorsa/README.md

 Greatest Common Divisor and Modular Multiplicative Inverse (used when generating the private key) uses the Euclidean algorithm.

-Modular Exponentiation uses right-to-left method (used for encryption and decryption).

-Modular Exponentiation uses right-to-left method (used for encryption and decryption).
+Modular Exponentiation uses left-to-right method (used for encryption and decryption).

 RSA Decryption uses the Chinese Remainder Theorem to speed up decryption.